tektutor/tekton-march-2025/Day3/README.md

 - Example
   - Assume there is Weather application that can give you forecast of any Indian city for the next 7 days
   - as this is frontend application that end-users will be accessing, we need expose it as an external service
+- Ports in the range 30000-32767 are reserved for NodePort service in Kubernetes and Openshift
 - How NodePort service can be access
   - Using the NodeIP and Node Port
   - curl http://master1-node-ip-address:30050